 It’s a good idea to get a wallet which has a RFID-protecting shell or card holder.
 If it isn’t, then make sure you are getting an RFID-blocking case for your credit cards.

-It has a built-in bottle opener and is wrapped with paracord.
+It has a built-in bottle opener and in top grade leather.
 The wallet is also RFID-resistant and has a lifetime warranty.

 Dango Tactical EDC Wallet

 The multi-tool has over 10 functions including a mini knife.
 It’s RFID blocking and made from genuine leather.
 Oh, and the entire wallet weighs less than 2 ounces.

 There are tons of really cheap credit card tools you can buy.
 Of course, you shouldn’t expect too much from a $4 multi-tool.
 They are often made out of cheap materials which will bend or crack during even small jobs.

 That said, there is still a lot you can do with credit card tools.
 I use the screwdrivers on my credit card survival tool quite often.
 If SHTF, I would also be thankful for the compass and can opener.

 I’ve picked out some of the better-quality credit card tools to share below.
 They are still all cheap, but hold up better than others I’ve used.

 SOG makes a lot of really cool survival gear, including this credit card tool.

 It’s a bit thick, but has 9 tools which are quite strong, including: a knife, compass, tweezers, toothpick, and can opener.